Tok/SuperColliderMCP/README.md

 ## Development

 The project uses FastMCP for handling Claude's requests and the python-osc library for communicating with SuperCollider.
+For more information about the Model Context Protocol, visit [https://modelcontextprotocol.io/](https://modelcontextprotocol.io/).

 ## Contributing